CristianBarragan/CoffeeBean/docs/13-Reference/Glossary.md

 ---

-> This glossary defines the core terminology used throughout the CoffeeBeanery framework.
+> This glossary defines the core terminology used throughout the Foundgine framework.
 The terms below have specific architectural meanings and should be used consistently across documentation, code, and discussions.

 ---